 Limi valley trek is famous with it’s isolated under the protected area with beautiful flora and fauna.
-Limi valley trek is situated in Karnali region of Nepal and required a special permit from the government of Nepal.
+Remote wilderness Limi valley trek is situated in the Karnali region of Nepal and required a special permit from the government of Nepal.

-Limi valley trek is a very dry and unproductive area so the people lived here a very difficult life but they were very humble and friendliness with their smiling face.
+An amazing Limi valley trek is a very dry and unproductive area so the people lived here a very difficult life but they were very humble and friendliness with their smiling face.
 You can trek through the ancient salt trading and pilgrimage route up to the Tibetan crossing the Nara La pass (4620 m) with a stunning vista of Himalayas.
-From the border town of Hilsa you turn northeast towards the Limi Valley.
+From the Hilsa border, you turn northeast towards the Limi Valley.

-Hilsa is a gateway to explore Mount Kailash which is located in Tibet.
-Limi valley trekking is moderate to strenuous walk however you can experience the ancient Buddhist Monasteries, local people and their tradition which are the main attraction of Limi valley trek.
+Hilsa, is a gateway to explore Mount Kailash which is located in Tibet.
+Limi valley trekking is a moderate to strenuous walk however you can experience the ancient Buddhist Monasteries, local people and their tradition which are the main attraction of Limi valley trek.
 The local inhabitants still earn their livelihood by trading commodities like salt, cotton, barley, and rice in Tibet.
-Limi valley trekking can be done in any time (except winter) throughout the year.
+Cheap Limi valley trekking possible to visit at any time (except winter) throughout the year.